 Video Is All About Storytelling.
-But Sometimes, A Change of Venue Requires Rethinking How a Story Is Told.
+But Sometimes, You Have to Rethink How a Story Is Told.

 Last year, I shot a product demonstration video for Oldcastle APG, for their Amerimix brand preblended mortar.

 It featured one of their Sales VPs, Garen Graves, explaining how with Amerimix, you get more mud for your money, compared to traditional cement mixed with sand.

 Even though he isn't a professional actor, this sales VP did an admirable job.
 He appeared natural on camera, and told the story in a simple and straightforward way.